| | | |

 Oversized cardigan knit in seersucker stitch

-Cardigan Pattern
+Cardigan Knitting Pattern Instructions

 Back

-With 6 mm (US 10) needles cast on 63 (71, 75, 83), sts.
+With 6 mm (US 10) needles, cast on 63 (71, 75, 83), sts.

 Work in 1×1 ribbing until the work measures 2.5 inches from the CO edge, ending with a WS row as the last row you work.